norech/special-arcade/README.md

 library must be used.
 - The compiled games and graphical libraries `.so` files MUST provide an `expose` function placed inside of `extern "C" { ... }`.
+- The compiled games and graphical libraries `.so` files MUST also provide an `unexpose` function placed inside of `extern "C" { ... }`.
 - Each graphical libraries `.so` files must provide its dependencies (e.g.
-`arcade-sfml.so` must be compiled with `-lsfml-graphics` and `-lsfml-window`).
+`arcade_sfml.so` must be compiled with `-lsfml-graphics` and `-lsfml-window`).
 - The `expose` function of games should take no arguments and MUST return a pointer to `arc::IGame *` (no smart pointers shall be returned).
-- The `expose` function of graphical libraries should take no arguments and MUST return a pointer to `arc::IDisplayManager *` (no smart pointers shall be returned).
+- The `expose` function of graphical libraries should take no arguments and MUST return a pointer to `arc::IGraphic *` (no smart pointers shall be returned).
+- The `unexpose` function of games should not return anything and MUST take an `arc::IGame *` argument.
+It should deallocate the specified pointer.
+- The `unexpose` function of graphical libraries should not return anything and MUST take an `arc::IGraphic *` argument.
+It should deallocate the specified pointer.
-- The pointers returned by the `expose` functions SHALL be managed and deleted manually by the caller of the shared library, before calling `dlclose`.
+- The pointers returned by the `expose` functions SHALL be deleted by the caller of the shared library, by calling the `unexpose` function before calling `dlclose`.

 ## Keep your interfaces up to date more easily